 But here Hahn took the lead, Rusty made way, and the Mets centerfielder made a beautiful leaping catch in front of the wall, robbing Rudi of extra bases.

 Hahn could not get to this one.
 He misjudged his distance from the wall because of an extended warning track (due to the field being chewed up in the NLCS).
 It hit off the base of the wall and Bando pulled up with a double.
-You can see that Hahn also misjudged where the wall was while making his fine grab.
+You can see that Hahn also misjudged where the warning track was while making his fine grab.

 Tom Terrific turned it up a notch for the A's most feared hitter, Reggie Jackson, and struck out the slugger.
 It was Reggie's 3rd K of the game, and Seaver's 10th.